-The Prudential Center seems close enough Inner Belt Road are the only public way in or out of the district's southern properties. support the load above, meaning that the Tubes are not even classified as a bridge structure.
+The Prudential Center seems close enough Inner Belt Road are the only public way in or out of the district's southern properties.
+Remarkably, there are no abutments to support the load above, meaning that the Tubes are not even classified as a bridge structure.
 This makes qualifying for public financing more difficult, despite the Commonwealth's focus on improving bridge